 - Review deadlines of remaining assignments using the course outline’s schedule.

-- Pay particular attention to the important semester dates for course withdrawals.
-Tell your mentor if you feel you cannot earn a passing grade and need to withdraw from the course.
+- Pay attention to the important semester dates for course withdrawals.
+Tell your mentor if you feel you cannot earn a passing grade and need to withdraw.
+Use this form to withdraw from the course.

-- Make use of the Tompkins Cortland Library’s services for CollegeNow students and the Baker Center for Learning’s tutoring services.
+- Make use of Tompkins Cortland's Library services and Online Tutoring services.

-Summer online courses are a great way to earn college credit while exploring potential career interests.
-However, you should take into account these special considerations due to the condensed nature of summer courses.
+Summer and winter online courses are a great way to earn college credit while exploring potential career interests.
+However, you should take into account these special considerations due to the condensed nature of these courses.

-- Because summer courses are offered in a condensed format, the drop and withdraw deadlines arrive much sooner.
-Review the Academic Calendar for summer courses, and the drop and withdrawal deadlines.
+- Because winter and summer courses are offered in a condensed format, the drop and withdraw deadlines arrive much sooner.
+Review the Academic Calendar for winter and summer courses, and the drop and withdrawal deadlines.

-- Make sure you factor in other summer commitments, including a summer job or family vacation, before you register.
+- Remember to factor in other commitments, including a summer job or family vacation, before you register.